Sunday, February 28, 2010

 HIMOKILAN ISLAND

-Himokilan island's point of view from Brgy Guadalupe (Binitinan)
+Himokilan island's point of view from Brgy Guadalupe (Binitinan).

-Himokilan Island – [Hindang, Leyte] *(n.)
-One of the islands of Cuatro Islas off the western coast of Leyte.
+Himokilan Island – [Hindang, Leyte] One of the islands of Cuatro Islas off the western coast of Leyte.
 This island looks like a giant shoe floating in the sea.
 It is the only island in Cuatro Islas that belongs to the municipal territory of Hindang.

-The shoreline around the island has patches of white sandy beach and limestone cliffs.
-It is inhabited by the families of several fishermen who would trade their catch in the mainland.
-Due to the scarcity of supply of freshwater, the islanders built big cistern near their village to catch and store rainwater.
+The shoreline around the island has patches of pristine white sandy beach and limestone cliffs.
+It is inhabited by families of several fishermen who would trade their catch in the mainland and to island's guests.

 A view of Baysahas and Himokilan island from the Reclamation Area (Pasil)